Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 ### Understanding the Mechanics: What Exactly is a Multi-Sig Wallet?

 - At its core, a multi-signature wallet is not a traditional wallet in the sense of an Externally Owned Account (EOA) controlled by a single private key.

+- Instead, a multi-sig wallet is a smart contract deployed on-chain.
+This smart contract acts as a secure vault, governing how transactions are authorized and executed.

+The defining characteristic of a multi-sig wallet is its requirement for multiple private keys (signers) to authorize a transaction before it can be broadcast to the network.